-Remnant No 6 Oil Tank Wall 重播 | 查看大尺寸地區 达尔文及周边 目的地 體驗 达尔文的艺术与文化 达尔文适合家庭的活动项目 达尔文的历史与遗产 达尔文及其周边的自然风光及野生动物 达尔文的户外活动 达尔文自驾游 达尔文周边的节庆活动 达尔文当地跟团游 达尔文住宿 达尔文旅游手册 The remnant WWII No. 6 Oil Tank is a semi-circular concrete shell located at the base of Stokes Hill.
+Remnant No 6 Oil Tank Wall Add all to my trip - chinese 重播 | 查看大尺寸地區 达尔文及周边 目的地 體驗 达尔文的艺术与文化 达尔文适合家庭的活动项目 达尔文的历史与遗产 达尔文及其周边的自然风光及野生动物 达尔文的户外活动 达尔文自驾游 达尔文周边的节庆活动 达尔文当地跟团游 达尔文住宿 达尔文旅游手册 The remnant WWII No. 6 Oil Tank is a semi-circular concrete shell located at the base of Stokes Hill.
 Built in 1942 after the initial Japanese aerial attacks on Darwin, this concrete splinter-proof wall was designed to protect the internal steel oil tank from shrapnel damage.
 This concrete tank formed part of the protection measures of the Oil Fuel Installation which also included air raid shelters, bunds and concrete splinter-proof walls around oil pipes, much of which has since been removed.
 In close proximity to the Steam Pump House, this remnant wall evokes wartime associations and is a highly significant element as a component of the original Oil Fuel Installation configuration.